opensensorhub/osh-docs/docs/dev/dev-guide.md

 ##### Eclipse Tips

-###### Update Gradle Settings

-    Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the    following steps:
+* Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the    following steps:

-    * Click one of the OSH module project
+    - Right click one of the OSH module project
-    * Select "Gradle > Refresh Gradle Project..." from the context menu
+    - Select "Gradle > Refresh Gradle Project..." from the context menu

 ### Contributing